 ‘Rest breaks’, another intervention with mixed evidence, helps to break the continuity in static loading and in repetitive movements and thereby prevents CTD by providing time for muscle recovery.
 1,37-9,15,17 CTD is one of the primary risk factor for WRMD related to VDT.
 1,3,7-9,15,17 McLean et al. found that micro rest breaks of about ½ a minute every 20 minutes for back, UE and every 40 minutes for neck pain facilitated significant decrease in WRMD symptoms by improving both ‘comfort’ and ‘safety’, without depreciating ‘productivity’.
 14 This latter finding is critical to motivate organization’s Management to implement rest breaks, without being apprehensive about possible decline in productivity.
 3,14

-Based on Occupational Health guidelines of Orthopedic Section of American Physical Therapy Association (APTA), VDTHealth intends to overcome WRMD, by striking a balance between worker demand, worker capacity and worker behavior.2 Instead of just traditional physical therapy (PT), a combination of PT with ergonomic interventions is most beneficial in gaining significant improvements in VDT-related WRMD.8.
+Based on the Occupational Health guidelines of the Orthopedic Section of the American Physical Therapy Association (APTA), VDTHealth intends to overcome WRMD, by striking a balance between worker demand, capacity and behavior.2 Instead of just traditional physical therapy (PT), a combination of PT with ergonomic interventions is most beneficial in gaining significant improvements in VDT-related WRMD.8.
 Thus VDTHealth will include PA addressing aerobics, strengthening and flexibility, along with ergonomic education for PP and SP of VDT-related WRMD.1-4,6-8,10,13,16,21 No new workstation equipment, however, will be provided to employees, based on the study by Driessen et al12.
 Alternatively, education about changes to the existing workplace will be included, based on study by Voerman GE et al. 13 Despite the mixed evidence, rest breaks are going to be included in VDTHealth, due to the author’s belief that rest breaks would greatly assist in overcoming CTD1,7,8,15,17.

-Further, apart from job related physical stresses, there is mounting evidence that psychological stresses from lack of social support from superiors, high workloads, job dissatisfaction, etc, play a critical role in development (PP) and worsening (SP) of VDT related WRMD, affecting worker’s productivity and overall QOL.1,2,7,15,16,33,37 To counteract workplace psychosocial stresses and for the success of an ergonomic intervention, according to Robertson MM et al10, involvement of Management is important for improving awareness of the existing workplace associated stresses and of the need to change the work style habits in the organization (e.g. introduction of rest breaks) , for PP and SP of VDT related WRMD.2,4,10 Thus VDTHealth will be implemented in only those organizations, were the employers are willing to improve the physical and psychological health of their employees, along with incorporation of stress management education sessions in VDTHealth for the office workers.
+Further, apart from job related physical stresses, there is mounting evidence that psychological stresses from lack of social support from superiors, high workloads, job dissatisfaction, etc, play a critical role in development (PP) and worsening (SP) of VDT related WRMD, affecting worker’s productivity and overall QOL.1,2,7,15,16,33,37 To counteract workplace psychosocial stresses and for the success of an ergonomic intervention, according to Robertson MM et al10, involvement of management is important for improving awareness of the existing workplace associated stresses and of the need to change the work style habits in the organization (e.g. introduction of rest breaks) , for PP and SP of VDT related WRMD.2,4,10 Thus VDTHealth will be implemented in only those organizations where the employers are willing to improve the physical and psychological health of their employees, along with incorporation of stress management education sessions in VDTHealth for the office workers.

 Lastly, this program is an attempt to address the limited literature present related to combined application of PP and SP, 3,12 the limited number of studies4,5 that have addressed comfort, safety and productivity1 together with SP3 and the limited literature that the author was able to find about treatment of low back pain, associated with VDT related WRMD.

+Adding a theory to the background would further support the proposal

-Objectives: For this program of 3 months, named VDTHealth, primary outcomes are PP and SP of WRMD in office workers, to improve their ‘Safety’ and ‘Comfort’, respectively, and thereby to improve their ‘Productivity’ and their overall ‘QOL’.
+Objectives: For this 3 month program, named VDTHealth, primary outcomes are PP and SP of WRMD in office workers, to improve their ‘Safety’ and ‘Comfort’, respectively, and thereby to improve their ‘Productivity’ and their overall ‘QOL’.
 2,3,17,20,21 Thus, ‘Productivity’ and ‘QOL’ are the secondary outcomes for VDTHealth.
 Further, this program is planned to be conducted in Charlotte, one of the fastest growing cities in United States, that is booming with office workers, working in computer, finance and IT sectors.23,25